Student complaints and grievances - Section contents

 What is the difference between a complaint and a grievance?

 Complaint: a problem or concern raised by a student who considers they have been wronged because of an action, decision or omission within the control or responsibility of the University.

 Grievance: a matter to be investigated according to formal grievance processes.
 This includes complaints that are not able to be resolved through informal processes or mediation, and matters relating to allegations of misconduct where disciplinary action against a student or staff member may be an outcome of the investigation.

-The submission of a grievance will result in the appointment of an investigator to examine the issue according to the process established by the University Student Complaints and Grievances Policy and Student Complaints and Grievances Procedure.
+The submission of a grievance will result in the appointment of an investigator to examine the issue according to the process established by the Student Complaints and Grievances Policy.

 The first steps